sulfithh/Expense_Tracker_react/README.md

 - View expenses by category
 - See summary statistics and visual breakdowns (pie chart)
 - Store data in `localStorage` for persistence
-- Switch between "This Month" and "All Time" views